 light, but that I will leave to your imagination.

-Hopefully after reading all that you know a little more about LEDs.
+Hopefully after reading the above you know a little more about LEDs.
 They are

-better to use that the old style incandescent light bulbs in many cases as they
+better to use than the old style incandescent light bulbs in many cases as they

 use less power, give off no heat and will last for years.
 They are not that

 expensive to buy, and prices are becoming lower.
 The wiring for an LED is no